Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Conclusions and outlook

 \section{Conclusions and outlook}

 We develop a general understanding of chaos and integrability in the dynamics of open quantum systems.
-In the long-time limit, we show that steady-state quantum chaos or integrability are uniquely encapsulated in the spectral structure of the Liouvillian superoperator.
-This is in stark contrast with the traditional approach to quantum chaos \cite{haake_quantum_2001, dalessio_quantum_2016, akemann_universal_2019, sa_complex_2020}, where the system's dynamics can be predicted only in a statistical sense, while single examples of dynamics can be either integrable or chaotic depending on the initial condition.

-To characterize steady-state dynamics, we introduce a model-independent criterion, the spectral statistics of quantum trajectories (SSQT).
-We demonstrate that SSQT correctly identifies chaos in several dissipative systems, where other criteria provide ambiguous results.
-As it relies only on the global structure of the Lindblad master equation, we expect the SSQT to be widely used in future studies for probing the dynamics of open quantum systems.
+We define the distinction between chaos and integrability through the features of single dynamical instances commonly referred to as quantum trajectories.
+We extract the set of Liouvillian eigenvalues involved in the dynamics of individual trajectories, over which universal predictions of non-Hermitian random matrix theory apply.
+This allows us to introduce the notions of steady-state and transient quantum chaos as separated and general phenomena in open systems.
+While transient chaos is determined by the initial state, steady-state chaos, for the models we studied, depends only on the structure of the Lindblad master equation.
+To characterize open quantum dynamics, we develop a model-independent criterion, the spectral statistics of quantum trajectories.
+We demonstrate that the SSQT correctly identifies chaos in several dissipative systems, where other criteria provide ambiguous results.

-We apply this theoretical framework to the driven-dissipative Bose-Hubbard model, showing a rich phase diagram where integrability, steady-state and transient chaos coexist.
-This is the first verification of the quantum chaos conjecture in a non-$U(1)$ symmetric bosonic system.
-Driven-dissipative bosonic systems are extensively used for applications in quantum technologies \cite{mirrahimi_dynamically_2014, devoret_confining2015, touzard_2018, chamberland_building2022, lescanne_exponential_2020, gautier_2022, di_candia_critical_2023, gravina_critical2023}.
-Our work paves the way for the investigation of chaos in realistic quantum computing and sensing devices, where detrimental effects of both classical and quantum chaotic dynamics have been very recently predicted \cite{berke_transmon_2022, cohen_reminescence2023, chavezcarlos2023driving}.
-Understanding the effects of dissipative quantum chaos on the performances of quantum information platforms can be a decisive step toward the realization of fault-tolerant quantum computers.
+We apply our theoretical framework to two examples of driven-dissipative bosonic systems.
+First, we study a driven-dissipative Bose-Hubbard dimer, explaining a rich phase diagram where integrability, steady-state, and transient chaos coexist.
+We further show that chaotic quantum trajectories can have effects on experimentally measurable quantities such as the emission spectrum.
+This is an important step towards the understanding of realistic platforms for quantum simulation and a concrete example of how DQC manifests in quantum systems.
+Second, we focus on the textbook example of the dispersive readout of a superconducting transmon qubit and we demonstrate how the presence of DQC affect it.
+We explain how the mechanism of eigenvalues activation across the Liouvillian spectrum, described by the SSQT, plays a fundamental role in determining the performance of the readout protocol.
+Our work paves the way for the investigation of chaos in realistic quantum computing and sensing devices, where the effects of both classical and quantum chaotic dynamics have been recently predicted \cite{berke_transmon_2022, cohen_reminescence2023, chavez-carlos_driving_2025, dumas_measurement-induced_2024}.